ZerothAngel/zPermissions/README.md

 *   However, players and groups may have world-specific and/or region-specific permissions.
 These permissions are only in effect when the player is in that particular world and/or region.

 *   There are 4 "levels" of permissions: universal, world-specific, region-specific, and finally region- and world-specific.
-The most general permissions are applied first, with player permissions overriding group permissions at the same level:
+The most general permissions are applied first, with all group permissions applied first finally followed by player permissions:
      1. Universal group permissions
      2. World-specific group permissions
      3. Region-specific group permissions